John-zzh/pyscf_TDDFT_ris/README.md

 ### install MOKIT
-[MOKIT](https://gitlab.com/jxzou/mokit) is used to read the `.fch` file to read the ground state information.
+[MOKIT](https://gitlab.com/jxzou/mokit) is used to read the `.fch` file and load the ground state information.
 Install MOKIT with these commands:

 ```
 conda create -n ris-mokit-pyscf-py39 python=3.9